A Taste of Dakar

 Jay later told us that Ian had his gear off during one of those early stops and in the time it took them to get going, we took off.
 It took them 45 minutes or so to feel their way up to us.

-Three miles of dirt later, we were at the road – and my throttle is stuck wide open.
+Three miles of dirt later, we were at the road – and my throttle gets stuck wide open.
 I shut the bike off and watch our new group ride away from us.

-Jay, Ian and Grant wait the two minutes it takes me to quickly rig the loose bolt that caused the problem and with that done, we set off on the pavement for what was promised to be the short sprint to the lunch spot.
+Jay, Ian and Grant wait the two minutes it takes me to quickly rig the loose bolt that caused the problem and with that done, we set off on the pavement for the promised short highway sprint to the lunch spot.

 After 20 minutes, we find ourselves at the edge of suburbia and within sight of the Vegas Strip.
-It feels weird.
-I pull us all over and assuming we have cell service, I pull out my phone and Google the, “Pioneer Saloon”.
+It feels wrong.
+I pull us all over and - assuming we have phone service - Google the, “Pioneer Saloon”.

 When we get on 15, we all get a sense of just how far off course we are.
 We’re at the very South end of the Strip.
 It’s gotten colder and at 80mph, the wind is tearing through my motocross gear.
-I’m kind of miserable and spend the next 20 minutes wounding why I drove 5 hours to ride my DR on the highway as fast as it will go.
+The DR is buzzing away and I’m kind of miserable.
+I spend the next 20 minutes wounding why I drove 5 hours to ride my DR on the highway as fast as it will go.

 When we finally arrive at the lunch spot, we see our guides on their Triumphs.
 Jay and I approach them.
 For a minute, I genuinely think Jay is going to hit one of them.

-When we confront them about their total disregard for the promises they made earlier, they stare blankly at us.
+When he confronts them about their total disregard for the promises they made earlier, they stare blankly at us.
 We realize there is no point in talking to them and walk away.
 Fuck those guys.
-Seriously.

-We eat and talk about a plan.
+Grant, Jay and I shovel food in our mouths and talk about a plan.
 It’s 1:15 and the route plan says we have 90 miles left.
 With our freeway detour, we have already covered 90.
 The one benefit to suburbia was that we were all full on gas.
-I set about properly fixing my throttle cable.
+I had also had time to properly fix my throttle cable.

-If I’m honest, I’m ready to go back to the campground and have a beer at this point.
-I’m tired, cranky and if the afternoon was going to be as difficult as the morning without a GPS, I’d rather head back by road, drink beer and shop for a GPS on my iPhone.
+If I’m honest, I’m ready to go back to the campground and have a beer.
+I’m tired, cold, cranky and if the afternoon was going to be as difficult as the morning without a GPS, I’d rather head back by road, open a PBR and shop for a GPS on my iPhone.

 We join three guys on KTM twins, one other DR and two 1200GSs and head out joined by Jimmy Lewis himself.
 About 100 yards into the afternoon’s first dirt section - perhaps the most difficult section of the day - Ian calls it quits and heads home on the highway.

 This group is different.
+The mood is lighter.
 There is a guy riding sweep and a guy leading.
+The pace is reasonable.
 We count heads every few minutes.
-The pace is reasonable.
 I’m glad we’re here.

 While staring at a terribly ominous wall of rain just next to us, we find a sand section that was promised earlier and head out to play.

 When we all start getting wet, we realize it might be time to make a run for it.
-We head out and down the route away from the rain.
+I put on my 15 year old North Face shell and we head out away from the rain.

 For the next three plus hours, we ride with this group.
 Speeds are high but comfy.
-Terrain is difficult without being hard.
-We take attendance every 10 miles or so.
+Terrain is difficult without ever being hard.
+We regroup every 10 miles or so.
 The storm never catches us.

 After a big dinner and a few more beers, we all retire to our tents and try to sleep.